HL7/bulk-data/input/pagecontent/submit.md

 The Data Provider uses the `submissionStatus` parameter to indicate the state of a submission to the Data Consumer:

-- `in-progress` or omitted: Indicates that there will be additional requests to the `$bulk-submit` endpoint for the `submitter` and `submissionId` combination in that request.
+- `in-progress` (default if parameter is omitted): Indicates that there will be additional requests to the `$bulk-submit` endpoint for the `submitter` and `submissionId` combination in that request.
 - `complete`: Indicates there will be no additional requests to the `$bulk-submit` endpoint for the `submitter` and `submissionId` combination in that request.
 - `aborted`: Indicates that the submission is invalid.
 The Data Consumer SHALL stop retrieving files and delete any data already processed from this submission.
 There will not be additional requests to the `$bulk-submit` endpoint for this `submitter` and `submissionId` combination.